Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.

 Custom Plugins and Themes

-If you want to override any of the default behaviors, just add a new file (ending in .zsh
+If you want to override any of the default behaviors, just add a new file (ending in .zsh) in the custom/ directory.

 Getting Updates